 The DISC system utilizes a four-type model that groups people according to their observable behaviors within particular social contexts.

-Rather than looking at internal traits as the Enneagram does, DISC focuses on external factors such as assertiveness and sociability to understand better how someone may act in different scenarios.
+Rather than looking at internal traits as the Enneagram does, DISC focuses on external factors such as assertiveness and sociability to better understand how someone may act in different scenarios.

 The Enneagram looks at intrinsic motivations, while DISC examines external behaviors, which can be beneficial for understanding people more profoundly and making better decisions when leading them.